Guy has a broad commercial Chancery practice, with a particular emphasis on civil fraud and insolvency law. His recent instructions include:

 - Offshore litigation

-- Stanford v Akers – an application under section 273 of the BVI Insolvency Act 2003 to challenge the decision of a liquidator to settle proceedings.
+- Stanford v Akers & McDonald (as Joint Liquidators of Chesterfield United Inc) – an application under section 273 of the BVI Insolvency Act 2003 to challenge the decision of a liquidator to settle proceedings.
 As a pupil, Guy assisted Sharif Shivji on issues of standing and the test in Re Edennote Ltd.

 - Tavira Securities v Point Ventures FZCO – A c. £4 million claim in the DIFC for deceit and unlawful means conspiracy.

-- An application by a trustee in bankruptcy against a major law firm for delivery up of documents under section 342(1) of the Gibraltar Insolvency Act 2011.
+- An request by a trustee in bankruptcy against a major law firm for delivery up of documents under section 342(1) of the Gibraltar Insolvency Act 2011.

 - Career & appointments

 Guy is a contributor to two works on insolvency: Transaction Avoidance in Insolvencies 3rd Ed.
 (2018) and Loose and Griffiths on Liquidators 9th Ed.
 (2019).
 His contributions include chapters on wrongful & fraudulent trading, transaction avoidance in offshore jurisdictions, and decision making within a liquidation.